The Steeple Square revitalization project in Dubuque’s historic Washington Neighborhood received a $15,000 lift, thanks to online voters!

 If successful, Dupaco could replicate this model in the credit union’s other communities where similar partnership resources exist.

-Dupaco is eligible to apply for this special grant funding because of its status as a U.S. Treasury-certified Community Development Financial Institution (CDFI).
+Dupaco is eligible to apply for this special grant funding because of its status as a U.S. Treasury-certified Community Development Financial Institution.
 CDFIs must have a proven and successful track record of serving low-income communities.
-Dupaco is one of nine CDFIs in the state of Iowa.
+Dupaco is one of nine CDFIs in Iowa.